 Andrea Bonarini (Milano, 1957).
-Laurea (Master) in Electronics Engineering, 1984.
+Laurea (Master) in Electronics Engineering (Computer Engineering area), 1984.
 PhD in Computer Engineering in 1989 from Politecnico di Milano.
 Master in Neuro-Linguistic Programming in 1993, from IIPNL.

-Full professor and member of the PhD Board (Coordinator for the Computer Engineering Section since 2011) at the Politecnico di Milano, Department of Electronics and Information.
+Full professor and member of the PhD Board (Vice-Director for the Computer Engineering Section since 2011) at the Politecnico di Milano, Department of Electronics, Information and Bioengineering.

 He has participated and leaded several EU, national, and industrial projects.

 Since 1989, he has realized with his collaborators and students more than 30 autonomous robots.
-His research interests include Intelligent Data Interpretation, Autonomous Robotic Agents (in particular Edutainment and Robogames), Affective Computing, Reinforcement Learning, and Fuzzy Systems.
-He has published more than 140 papers on international journals, books, and proceedings of international congresses.
+His research interests include Intelligent Data Interpretation, Autonomous Robotic Agents (in particular Edutainment, Entertainment and Robogames), Affective Computing, Reinforcement Learning, and Fuzzy Systems.
+He has published more than 150 peer-reviewed papers on international journals, books, and proceedings of international congresses.

 Artificial Intelligence and Robotics research group